fpovoski/ESP32-WLED-Four-Channel-Controller/readme.md

 * Size: 84mm x 44mm with 2mm mounting holes
 * Processor: ESP32 on ESP32-WROOM-E module with WiFi and BT V4.2
-* Power Input: 12v @ 12 amps max via 5.5mm x 2.1/2.5mm barrel connector or 5v via USB-C connector.
+* Power Input: 12v @ 10 amps max via 5.5mm x 2.1/2.5mm barrel connector or 5v via USB-C connector.
-* 12 amp resettable fused input power.
+* 10 amp resettable fused input power.
 * On Board Regulation: 5v @ 2 amps switching regulator, 3.3v @ 1.0 amp.
-* Input/Output: One 5v tolerant input (1k pullup) and one 5v driven output, with 12V power (7+ amps per conn.) and ground on four, four-pin Molex KK series connectors.
+* Input/Output: One 5v tolerant input (1k pullup) and one 5v driven output, with 12V power (4+ amps per conn.) and ground on four, four-pin Molex KK series connectors.
 Compatible with most PWM PC style fans with speed return.
 Of course other use cases for these interfaces such as driving LED strings are available.
 * I/O: Three screw down three position headers with common one-wire interface as well as 3.3v power and ground.
 * I/O: USB 2.0 via USB-C connector using the CP2102N.
 * I/O: Standard WEMOS daughter interface on two 1x8 pin headers.
 * I/O: JST SH connector w/ I2C/PDM interface 3.3v/5.0v selectable power (compatible with Adafruit's STEMMA QT/ Sparkfun Qwiic sensors).
-* Add-ons: Relay - uses GPIO16 mapped to the WEMOS daughter interface.
+* Add-ons: Relay - uses GPIO18 mapped to the WEMOS daughter interface.

 A 3D printed enclosure is also available: https://www.tindie.com/products/29364/

 ## Setup and Configuration

 * DO NOT ATTEMPT TO POWER FANS FROM USB-C. Supplied power (5v-14V) to barrel connector needs to match the voltage of the PWM fan (or other device) you are driving.
-Board has an onboard self-resetting flex fuse rated at 12 amps.

 * To place on WiFi network use 2.4G phone to connect to "AVFAN1 Fallback Hotspot" and update SSID and PASSWORD.
 Once connected to your WiFi network, to access the webpage of